jeenasusankurian/Secure-GSM-Based-Thermal-Monitoring-and-Set-Point-Control-System-/README.md

 - **Display Module** – Displays temperature, relative humidity, menus, configuration options, and system status information on the LCD.

-- **GSM Communication Module** – Handles SMS transmission and reception through the GSM M660A module using UART communication.
+- **GSM Communication Module** – Handles SMS transmission and reception through the GSM M660A module using UART0 communication.

 - **EEPROM Configuration Module** – Stores and retrieves temperature and humidity set-points, password, and authorized mobile number using the AT24C256 EEPROM through I2C communication.